Learning Altruistic Behaviours in Reinforcement Learning without External Rewards: Experimental evaluation

 \section{Experimental evaluation}

-We introduce three multi-agent environments of increasing complexity, in which the success of a leader agent depends on the behaviour of one or more additional agents.
-In each environment, we first evaluate a subset of the proposed methods for choice estimation ($DC^{n}_\leader$, $EC^{n}_\leader$ and $IC_\leader$) by comparing the estimated choice of the leader agent in minimalist scenarios.
-We then evaluate our approach of behaving altruistically towards others by maximizing their choice (section \ref{sec:maximizing_others_CA}).
-We provide videos of the emergent behaviours in appendix \ref{app:videos}.
+We introduce three multi-agent environments of increasing complexity\footnote{In appendix E, we evaluate performance in a non-spatial environment.}, in which the success of a leader agent depends on the behaviour of one or more additional agents.
+In each environment, we first evaluate a subset of the proposed methods for choice estimation ($DC^{n}_\leader$, $EC^{n}_\leader$ and $IC_\leader$) by comparing the estimated choice of the leader agent in minimalistic scenarios.
+We then evaluate our approach of behaving altruistically towards others by maximizing their choice (section \ref{sec:maximizing_others_CA}) and measure performance of our approach as the reward achieved by the leader agent.
+We provide videos of the emergent behaviours in the supp. mat. (see appendix \ref{app:videos}).
 We compare our method to both an unsupervised and a supervised approach.
-Please note, however, that the supervised approach works under stronger assumptions as it requires direct access to the leader agent's rewards.
+Note that the supervised approach has stronger assumptions, as it requires direct access to the leader agent's reward function.
+We do not consider inverse RL (IRL) as a relevant baseline, as it would rely on demonstrations of expert behaviour, which we do not assume.
+Even if perfect knowledge of the state transition probabilities is assumed, this does not allow generating expert demonstrations of the leader agent's policy, as its expert policy would in turn depend on the policy of the altruistic agent, which is yet to be found by IRL.